 (See examples of specific suggestions below)

-THE ROADMAP TO GENDER EQUALITY IN ORGANISATIONS
+THE ROADMAP TO INCLUSIVE ORGANISATIONS

 Here are some examples of specific actions organisations can take in the areas of gender and cultural diversity.